 B. Police Assistance.
 If you experienced or witnessed sexual misconduct, the University encourages you to make a report to the police.
-The police may, in turn, share your report with the Title IX Office.
+The police may, in turn, share your report with the Title IX Office, with the exception of when you use a pseudonym form under the Code of Criminal Procedure for incidents of sexual assault, stalking, family violence, and human trafficking.
+In those instances, where a pseudonym form is used, the police will only report the type of incident to the Title IX Coordinator but not any information identifying you.